Bronstein, Gewirtz & Grossman, LLC Notifies Innovative Industrial Properties, Inc. (IIPR, IIPR-PA) Investors of Class Action and Encourages Investors to Actively Participate

-NEW YORK, April 27, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Innovative Industrial Properties, Inc. ("Innovative Industrial Properties" or "the Company") (NYSE: IIPR, IIPR-PA) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Innovative Industrial Properties securities between May 7, 2020 and April 13, 2022 inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/iipr.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Innovative Industrial Properties, Inc. ("Innovative Industrial Properties" or "the Company") (NYSE: IIPR, IIPR-PA) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Innovative Industrial Properties securities between May 7, 2020 and April 13, 2022 inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fiipr.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Exchange Act of 1934 (the “Exchange Act”).